-\\Students may mix and match options 1-4 to meet the Pre-Professional Skills requirements Option 5: Post baccalaureate GPA of 3.0 or higher AND Praxis II Content Test (must have passing score)
+^{}Students may mix and match options 1-4 to meet the Pre-Professional Skills requirements Option 5: Post baccalaureate GPA of 3.0 or higher AND Praxis II Content Test (must have passing score)

-- 3. Complete CM101 Public Speaking with a B or higher - 4.
-Complete ED195 Introduction to Education with a B or higher - 5.
-Complete Level I Professional Coursework with a C or higher-unless required grade is stated. - 6.
-Maintain an overall GPA of 3.0 or higher - 7.
-Successful completion of 40 field hours - 8.
-Dispositions from department - 9.
-Portfolio
+- 5. Complete Level I Professional Coursework with a C or higher-unless required grade is stated.

+- 6. Maintain an overall GPA of 3.0 or higher

+- 7. Successful completion of 40 field hours

+- 8. Dispositions from department

+- 9. Portfolio